trieucool274/Do_T_Group10_Bootcamp/README.md

 # Do_T_Group10_Bootcamp

 ## Project description
-A group of 4 or 5 student are responsible for designing a professional agency site (mobile, tablet or desktop) with an original logo & tagline.
+A group of 4 or 5 student are responsible for designing a professional agency site (mobile, tablet and desktop) with an original logo & tagline.
 The group will also design and animate a video to promote the new startup advertising agency.

-## Team member
+## Team members

 1. Nguyen Gia Linh
 2. Trieu Do hoang (Aaron)